juggie/aa-proxy-rs/README.md

 ## Demo
 [![asciicast](https://asciinema.org/a/686949.svg)](https://asciinema.org/a/686949)

+## Manual configuration
+Default startup config file is `/etc/aa-proxy-rs/config.toml`.

+Configuration options are documented in comments, but these needs some more attention:<br>
+- `legacy`<br>
+Original `aawgd` is using two USB gadgets: **default** and **accessory**.
+When connecting to car headunit, it switches first to **default** then to **accessory**.
+During my development I found out that my car headunit doesn't need this switching.
+It is working fine connecting directly to **accessory** gadget.
+Moreover with this approach it is much faster and doesn't need to wait for USB events in dedicated _UEvent_ thread.
+As the result I decided to leave the old (legacy) code under this switch for compatibility with some headunits.<br>
+In short: if you have problems with USB connection try to enable the legacy mode.

+- `connect`<br>
+By default without this option the aa-proxy-rs is starting but it is only visible as a bluetooth dongle, to which you have to connect manually from your phone to initiate AndroidAuto connection.
+If I am correct this was called `dongle mode` in `aawgd`.<br>
+If you provide `connect` option with default `00:00:00:00:00:00` wildcard address, then the daemon is trying to connect to known (paired?) bluetooth devices (phones) in a loop
+(the **bluetoothd** have a cached list of recently connected devices in /var/lib/bluetooth).<br>
+If you set this option to specific `MAC_ADDRESS` where MAC_ADDRESS is the MAC of your phone (bluetooth), then the aa-proxy-rs will try to connect only to this specified device in a loop (ignoring all **bluetoothd** cached devices).

 ## Building

 If you'd like to build the SD card images yourself, head over to our Buildroot repository:<br>